ipeaGIT/r5r/README.md

 The package has four fundamental functions.

 1. `setup_r5()`
    * Downloads and stores locally an R5 Jar file (Jar file is downloaded only once per installation)
-   * Builds a multimodal transport network given a street network in `.pbf` format (mandatory) and one or more public transport networks in `GTFS.zip` format (optional).
+   * Builds a multimodal transport network given (1) a street network in `.pbf` format (*mandatory*), (2) one or more public transport networks in `GTFS.zip` format  (optional), and (3) elevation data in `raster.tif` (optional).

+2. `accessibility()`
+   * Fast computation of access to opportunities.
+The function returns a `data.table` with accessibility estimates for all origin points by transport mode given a selected decay function.
+Multiple decay functions are available, including step (cumulative opportunities), logistic, fixed exponential and linear.

+3. `travel_time_matrix()`
+   * Fast function that returns a simple `data.table` with travel time estimates between one or multiple origin destination pairs.

+4. `expanded_travel_time_matrix()`
+   * Calculates travel times between origin destination pairs with multiple estimates departing minute-by-minute within a time window.
+The function returns a `data.table`.

-2. `detailed_itineraries()`
+5. `detailed_itineraries()`
    * Returns a `data.frame sf LINESTRINGs` with one or multiple alternative routes between one or multiple origin destination pairs.
 The data output brings detailed information on transport mode, travel time, walk distance etc for each trip section

-3. `travel_time_matrix()`
-   * Fast function that returns a simple 'data.frame' with travel time estimates between one or multiple origin destination pairs.

-4. `accessibility()`
-   * Fast computation of access to opportunities.
-The function returns a `data.table` with accessibility estimates for all origin points by  transport mode given a selected decay function.
-Multiple decay functions are available, including step (cumulative opportunities), logistic, fixed Exponential and linear.

 ### Data requirements: